 Accessible and engaging health education saves lives.

-SCHE is committed to working collaboratively with academic organizations worldwide to increase capacity for health professional training.
-We do that by collaborating with organizations to share teaching and learning resources and serving as an incubator for collaborative curriculum development.
-Working together, we can make health education more efficient and higher quality.
+We are committed to working with academic organizations worldwide to increase capacity for health professional training at all levels.
+We share teaching and learning resources and serve as an incubator for curriculum co-development.
+Working together, we can make health education more efficient and of higher quality.

 We believe that health education has the power to save lives.
 Our goal is to make evidence-based and engaging health education publicly accessible.
 When pressing health issues arise, we work with Stanford Medicine experts to communicate essential information to the public in a timely, engaging manner.

 Featured Social Impact Projects

 Supporting Vaccination: A Toolkit for Community Health Workers

 A free digital vaccination toolkit to equip community health workers (CHWs) with the knowledge and strategies to increase vaccine acceptance in their communities.

 Designing a digital health leadership course for stakeholders across Africa

 Our team co-designed and co-facilitated a digital health leadership course as part of the Digital Health Applied Leadership Program at the University of Global Health Equity.

 Combating misinformation online with educational videos